Gay and Lesbian Labor Activists Network: Committee to Defeat the Anti-Gay Referendum

 In 1990, GALLAN helped form the Committee to Defeat the Anti-Gay Referendum.
 The referendum sought to rescind the Gay/Lesbian Civil Rights Bill that was passed in 1989 after a 17-year struggle.
 The bill prohibited discrimination on the basis of sexual orientation in employment, housing, public accommodations and credit.
 GALLAN was one of the organizations that helped form the Steering Committee, which worked to defeat the Anti-Gay Referendum.
 The Steering Committee publicized the campaign against the referendum, held focus groups to get a sense of public opinion on the referendum, helped organize rallies and bring in speakers, and supported the defeat of the anti-gay referendum in any way possible.
 The repeal did not end up going through.

 Pride at Work

 Pride at Work was founded in 1994 with the help of GALLAN.
 Pride at Work is a nonprofit organization and an officially recognized constituency group of the American Federation of Labor & Congress of Industrial Organizations (AFL–CIO).
 Pride at Work organizes support between the labor movement and the LGBTQ community for social and economic justice.
 Pride at Work has a national chapter as well as over 20 local chapters across the country.
-Today, GALLAN is considered to be Boston's chapter of Pride at Work.
+GALLAN is considered to be Boston's chapter of Pride at Work.